Access

 applyToDestinations or applyToWorkloads Configure which destinations to apply the policy to, by using labels.
 Destinations can be a Kubernetes service, VirtualDestination, or ExternalService.
 If you do not specify any destinations or routes, the policy applies to all destinations in the workspace by default.
 If you do not specify any destinations but you do specify a route, the policy applies to the route but to no destinations.
 Note that for security reasons, applyToWorkloads is preferred.
 However, the applyToWorkloads selector does not work if you enable service isolation in your workspace.

-allowedClients Configure which clients are permitted to access the destination.
+allowedClients Configure which clients are permitted to access the workload.
 In this example, the allowed clients are restricted to the product page app, as selected by the label of its Kubernetes service account.

-allowedIpBlocks Specify the IP address or IP address CIDR that you want to allow access to the destination.
+allowedIpBlocks Specify the IP address or IP address CIDR that you want to allow access to the workload.

 allowedPaths Optionally, you can restrict which path to allow.
 For HTTP paths, exact match, prefix match, and suffix match are supported.
 In this example, requests are restricted to the suffix match path /ratings*.